We hold the mother while

-While planning the homebirth and fourth trimester of her second baby Clare felt there were unmet needs in our Townsville Community for products to support mothers.
-With her intuitive understanding of what an optimal matrescence would look and feel like she was able to bring the energy required to move Let's Talk Birth and Mumma G Midwifery into the next stage of their journey together.
+Clare, who joined as business manager, brought her own lived experience to the role.
+While planning the homebirth and fourth trimester of her second baby, she recognised unmet needs in the Townsville community — particularly around products to support mothers through matrescence.
+With an intuitive understanding of what that transition could look and feel like at its best, she brought the energy and vision to carry Let's Talk Birth and Mumma G Midwifery into their next chapter together.

 Clare Bosworth